This section describes various ways that SPARTA and Python can be used together.

 Before using SPARTA from a Python script, you need to do two things.
 You need to build SPARTA as a dynamic shared library, so it can be loaded by Python.
 And you need to tell Python how to find the library and the Python wrapper file python/sparta.py.
-Both these steps are discussed below.
+Both these steps are discussed next.
 If you wish to run SPARTA in parallel from Python, you also need to extend your Python with MPI.
 This is also discussed below.

 Instructions on how to build SPARTA as a shared library are given in Section 2.4.
 A shared library is one that is dynamically loadable, which is what Python requires.
 On Linux this is a library file that ends in ".so", not ".a".